HCS Score

 PYUSD is actually quite transparent about its reserve composition.
 PayPal and Paxos publish regular attestation reports detailing what backs the token.
 Price stability is maintained effectively.
 The uncertainty about what PYUSD is and how it works is low.

-PYUSD was designed for payments and digital transactions — not speculation or gambling.
+PYUSD was designed for payments and digital transactions, not speculation or gambling.
 Maysir is not a meaningful concern for this asset.
+But it is irrelevant to the outcome since the Riba red-line failures are decisive on their own.

-Gambling and Betting — Passed.
+Gambling and Betting — ✅ Passed.

-Haram Industry — Passed.
+Haram Industry — ✅ Passed.

 Overall Result: Haram — Red Line Violations

 This pattern reflects a fundamental challenge in Islamic crypto finance.
 The most common methods of creating and maintaining stablecoin peg mechanisms all involve interest-based financial structures in some form.
 Fiat-backed stablecoins hold interest-bearing reserves.
-Crypto-backed stablecoins like DAI use debt mechanisms with interest-like fees.
+Crypto-backed stablecoins use debt mechanisms with interest-like fees.

-This is not a coincidence — it reflects the deep integration of interest in modern financial infrastructure.
-The challenge for Muslim investors is real, and CoinStudy takes it seriously.
+This is not a coincidence.
+It reflects the deep integration of interest in modern financial infrastructure.
+The challenge for Muslim investors is real and CoinStudy takes it seriously.

-The consistent haram classification of major stablecoins creates a genuine practical challenge.
-The answer is not to use haram stablecoins and rationalize it as a necessity.
+The consistent Haram classification of major stablecoins creates a genuine practical challenge.
+The answer is not to use Haram stablecoins and rationalize it as a necessity.
 The answer is to seek genuinely Sharia-compliant alternatives and advocate for their development.

-CoinStudy is committed to publishing full HCS analysis reports on stablecoin alternatives — including gold-backed stablecoins, commodity-backed structures, and other models that avoid interest-based mechanisms — to help Muslim investors navigate this space responsibly.
+CoinStudy is committed to publishing full HCS analysis reports on stablecoin alternatives including gold-backed stablecoins, commodity-backed structures, and other models that avoid interest-based mechanisms, to help Muslim investors navigate this space responsibly.

 Some Muslim investors ask whether PYUSD's integration with PayPal's massive merchant network makes it more useful and therefore worth reconsidering.